department-of-veterans-affairs/va.gov-team/products/accredited-representation-management/mvp.md

 #### Representative Status Widget

+1. Widget States
-1. If the user is logged in and has an existing representative, surface the status and the representative information
+   1. User is logged in and has an existing representative (surface the status and the representative information)
+   2. User is logged in and does not have an existing representative (include information on how to find a representative)
+   3. User is not logged in (include copy on how signing in can assist with the appointing a representative process)
+   4. Error state / system is down (show a message that the system is unavailable and to try again later)
-2. Update profile to display selected representative (pending request with link to next steps)
+2. Include widget in the profile to display selected representative (pending request with link to next steps)

 ## Post-MVP